 1. Overview.- 2.
 Approaches to the Development and Use of PROs: A Unified Framework.- 3.
 An Illustration of the New PRO Measure Development Roadmap Using an Example from Skin Disease.- 4.
 Determination of Fitness for Purpose: Content Verification by Patients and Experts.- 5.
 Conventional Methods Meeting Modern Techniques: Factor Analysis Versus Rasch Analysis.- 6.
 Assessing the Performance of PROs Against Expectation: Psychometric Calibration.- 7.
 Integrating Patient Reported Outcomes in Clinical Trials, Routine Clinical Practice and Medicines Development Programmes.

-both in Thailand and abroad, including a fellowship at the Western
+Thailand and abroad, including a fellowship at the Western

 Institutional Review Board (WIRB) (Olympia, WA, USA).
 Dr Johns has